AlexiaJM/Deep-learning-with-cats/README.md

 It converges but very slowly (took 4-5h, 600+ epochs) and only when using 64 hidden nodes.
 I could not make the generator converge with 128 hidden nodes.
 With DCGAN, you have to tweak the learning rates a lot but you are able to see quickly if it's not going to converge (If Loss of D goes to 0 or if loss of G goes to 0 at the start) but with WGAN, you need to let it run for many epochs before you can tell.

 Visually, there is some pretty striking mode collapse here; many cats have heterochromia, one eye closed and one eye open or a weird nose.
 Overall the results are not as impressive as with DCGAN but then it could be because the neural networks are less complex so this might not be a fair comparison.

-This needs to be attempted again with WGAN-improved because these convergence issues could likely be due to the weight clipping.
+This needs to be attempted again with WGAN-GP because these convergence issues could likely be due to the weight clipping.
 In the paper on improving WGAN by Gulrajani et al. (2017), they were able to train a 101 layers neural network to produce pictures!
 So I doubt that training a cat generator with 5 layers and 128 hidden nodes would be much of a problem.
 So far though, WGAN is disapointing.

+From reading the paper "GANs Trained by a Two Time-Scale Update Rule Converge to a Nash Equilibrium" by Heusel et al. (2017), it seems that the Adam optimiser has some properties which make mode collapse much less likely and it lower the chance of getting stuck into a bad local optimum.
+This is likely contributing to the problem with WGAN which doesn't use Adam; considering that WGAN-GP use Adam, it is much more likely to give good results like DCGAN.

 ![](/images/WGAN_1408epoch.png)